sree7k7/k8s/README.md

 - ClusterRole is a non-namespaced resource.
 You can check via the `kubectl api-resources --namespaced=false` command.
 So the correct answer would be Cluster Roles are cluster wide and not part of any namespace.

 ### check the user can access a resource or not, e.g: deployment
-`kubectl auth can-i create deployments`,
+`kubectl auth can-i Use two deployments with stage:blue and stage:green labels.
+Use a Service with a stage:blue selector.
+Once the stage:green deployment is up and tested, edit the selector in the service to stage:green.bluecreate deployments`,

 `kubectl auth can-i delete deployments`